Lio320/GraphTracking/README.md

 Master thesis of Leonardo Saraceni at Sapienza University of Rome in collaboration with Canopies Project.

+* Tracking algorithm which exploits:
+    * detection information (images and bounding boxes)
-* Tracking algorithm that exploits detection (YOLO) and 3D information
+    * 3D information from Structure from Motion (SfM)
 * Pseudo-labels generation for semi-supervised learning pipeline

 The paper can be obtained to the following link: